theminstack/styled/README.md

 The [styled-components](https://styled-components.com/docs/basics#motivation) library is incredibly popular.
 The "visual primitives" (ie. atomic components with styles included as code) pattern combined with tagged templates, is both powerful and reasonably intuitive.
 However, it was created many years ago, well before TypeScript had gained the popularity it has now.
 Types have now been added by the community, but the API wasn't designed with types in mind, and some of the design choices are just not compatible with strong typing.

-TSS implements the same patterns, and adds the following enhancements over the original styled-components library:
+This library implements the same patterns, and adds the following enhancements over the original styled-components library:

 - First-class TypeScript support with a modified API for stronger types.
 - Zero dependencies and a smaller bundle size.

-### TSS vs styled-components
+### tsstyled vs styled-components

 Most styled-components capabilities (basic and advanced) are supported, with some notable differences and omissions: